Adam Arvelo: Early career

 Born in Candelaria, Tenerife, Canary Islands, Arvelo began his career with local side EMF Candelaria, and subsequently represented CD Tenerife before joining the youth sides of Villarreal CF in 2017.
 On 15 September 2020, he moved to Real Madrid, after the club beat off competition from FC Barcelona and other Premier League clubs.

 Sporting CP

 On 22 August 2022, Arvelo moved abroad for the first time in his career, signing a three-year contract with Portuguese side Sporting CP.
 Initially a member of the under-23 team, he only made his senior debut with the reserves on 22 February 2025, starting in a 3–1 Liga 3 home loss to CF Os Belenenses.

 After failing to make a breakthrough in the first team, Arvelo departed the club on 28 May 2025.

 Las Palmas

 On 16 June 2025, after being close to a move back to his former side Tenerife, Arvelo agreed to a two-year deal with UD Las Palmas, recently relegated to Segunda División.
+He made his professional debut on 20 December, coming on as a late substitute in a 4–0 home routing of Cultural y Deportiva Leonesa.

+On 12 January 2026, Arvelo was loaned to Primera Federación side Unionistas de Salamanca CF until June.